Code of Practice for Training Dogs and Cats to Wear Electronic Collars

 If used incorrectly, there can be a number of potential risks involved in using electronic collars to train dogs or cats.
 These include:

-- associating other, coincidental events with a fear provoking event (eg. identify child walking past as cause of stimulation),
+- associating other, coincidental events with a fear provoking event (such as, identify child walking past as cause of stimulation)

-- causing confusion as to which behaviour is required and how to prevent electric stimulation, or
+- causing confusion as to which behaviour is required and how to prevent electric stimulation

 - causing pressure necrosis.